AkhlaqqAhmad/AkhlaqqAhmad/README.md

 - 👋 Hi, I’m @AkhlaqqAhmad
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning c++.
+- 🌱 I’m currently expanding my knowledge in new technologies and frameworks.
-- 💞️ I’m looking to collaborate on c++ projects.
+- 💞️ I’m looking to collaborate on different developing projects.
 - 📫 How to reach me -->> ahmad.akhlaq.5983@gmail.com

 <!---